Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 * Intensity - Adjust percentage of animated pixels.

 ### Noisepal
 A slow and soothing noise routine with palettes that slowly change on the fly.
 This does not have any controls.
+It's based on an old Noise routine at https://www.youtube.com/watch?v=fjoDkqoU5Fk

 ### Sinewave
 A moving sine wave with a lot of controls.